geocoder21/WhiteStarLine/README.md

 ## Usage

 ### Context
-The software was developed to meet [a set of requirements](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-odl2/assessment2/ice.html), based around prevention of collisions with icebergs for a shipping company.
+The software was developed to meet [a set of requirements](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-odl2/assessment2/ice.html), to prevention collisions with icebergs for a shipping company.

+#### Other applications
-The program could also be used to protect immovable objects at sea (such as wind farms and drilling platforms).
+The program could be used to protect immovable objects at sea (such as wind farms and drilling platforms).
 There have also been suggestions that icebergs be towed to areas short of drinking water: https://www.whoi.edu/news-insights/content/can-icebergs-be-towed-to-water-starved-cities/

-### Use with alternative data
+#### Use with alternative data
 Example data sources are included within the code.
 These could be updated, but the program would require the same parameters within the new data.

 The program requires radar and lidar (Light Detection and Ranging) data for a 300m by 300m raster grid, with data measured for each 1m2 pixel.